UvaCsl/HemoCell/examples/capillary/README.md

 # Capillary examples

 This example contains two different examples highlighting capillary flows.
-The examples consider a wedge-like geometry and a two-capillary Lykov configuration.
+The examples consider a wedge-like geometry and a two-capillary bifurcating configuration.

 ## Usage

 - For the wedge example, set `const auto scenario` to `Scenario::Wedge`, compile the problem, and run with the corresponding configuration file:
   `wedge_config.xml`.
-- For the two capillary example, set `const auto scenario` to `Scenario::Lykov`, compile the problem, and run with the corresponding configuration file:
+- For the two capillary example, set `const auto scenario` to `Scenario::Bifurcation`, compile the problem, and run with the corresponding configuration file: `bifurcation.xml`.
-  `lykov_config.xml`.

 ## Wedge example